-Most people consider Las Vegas more off the partying and gambling hub of Nevada and less of a family friendly destination.
+Most people consider Las Vegas more of the partying, gambling, and cirque du soleil hub of Nevada and less of a family friendly destination.
 There are plenty of things to do in Las Vegas with toddlers and/or kids, on and off the Las Vegas strip.
 People just don’t realize how kid friendly Las Vegas is, that explains the reason why it is referred to as “Sin City.”
-We recently took a family trip to Las Vegas with our in laws and their kids and you’ll see below why we all had such a great time.
+We took a family trip to Las Vegas with our in laws and their kids and you’ll see below why we all had such a great time.

 I’ve heard people say they would never take their kids to Vegas because of the gambling, partying, nudity, sin etc; and I don’t blame them for feeling the way they do.
 When I think about our college Vegas trips, there was absolutely nothing kid friendly about it.
 As a matter of fact, my bridesmaids and I went to Vegas for my bachelorette party, and we had a crazy time!